 Mills Blue Rhythm Band: Pioneers of the Swing Era

 The Mills Blue Rhythm Band was a prominent American swing and jazz orchestra active during the 1930s.
-Hailing from New York City, the ensemble became a fixture at the famed Cotton Club and recorded extensively for major labels like Brunswick and Victor, leaving behind a rich catalog that captured the vibrant energy of the big band era.
+Hailing from New York City, the ensemble became a fixture at the famed Cotton Club and recorded extensively for major labels like RCA Victor and Columbia, leaving a lasting mark on the big band sound.

 Early career